Autumn is a time for changing leaves, crisp air, and delicious delights. Who can say no to an apple cider donut?

 Leavenworth is what many consider a “Bavarian-style” town.
 It looks like you’ve jumped into 19th-century Germany, what with the teutonic housing and cool climate.

 In line with the German tradition, Leavenworth throws an incredible Oktoberfest for the beer lover at heart, and the sausage lover when things start to cool down in autumn.
 Plus, with loads of German culture activities including music and dancing, there’s no better place to cheers with your beer stein while the children play!

 Washington gets rather cold during the October months, so you’ll want to dress accordingly.
-For that slightly European look, this houndstooth wool jacket is perfect for the brisk autumn air - and a pretty snazzy photo opportunity.
+For that slightly European look, this houndstooth puffer coat is perfect for the brisk autumn air - and a pretty snazzy photo opportunity.